moritzhoferer/gpuGraph/README.md

 # gpuGraph
+Comment from Moritz:
+> I continue this just focusing on python3.

 A very simple moving graph of GPU activity for the NVIDIA Jetson Nano Developer Kit.
 This allows visualization of GPU utilization.

 ![GPU Activity Window](https://github.com/jetsonhacksnano/gpuGraph/blob/master/gpuGraph.png)